 Students following the study plan below will complete the Therapeutic Massage technical diploma in the number of semesters shown.

-10-806-189 BASIC ANATOMY...examines concepts of anatomy and physiology as they relate to health careers.
+10-806-189 BASIC ANATOMY ...examines concepts of anatomy and physiology as they relate to health careers.
 Learners correlate anatomical and physiological terminology to all body systems.
-(Prerequisite: Accuplacer Reading = 55 OR ACT-Reading =15 OR 10-831-103, Intro to College Writing or 10-831-107, College Reading and Writing 1 with “B” or better OR equivalent)
+(Prerequisite: One of the following or the equivalent: Cumulative GPA of 2.6 or greater; satisfactory reading assessment score; 10-831-103, Intro to College Writing or 10-831-107, College Reading and Writing 1 with "B" or better)

 Musco Anat for Massage Ther